 Every one of us has a map of success, a mental representation or conception of what success is.
 However, the vital question is: Is your map of success a representation of a success territory?
 Or is it a representation of a superficial, conceited success territory?

 Everybody wants to be successful: the king and the peasant; the poor and the rich; the noble and the ignoble; irrespective of race, skin color, ethnicity, and status.
 This wild pursuit of success has left many disillusioned without grasping what it really entails to be successful.

 Living in a society that gives priority to the superficial things of life, it is no surprise that our human minds and behaviors seem to follow the trend.
 There is a need to change our ideology on what success is and what success is not.

 In this crazy search for success, where can we find success which stands the test of time?
-Let’s explore the various misconceptions of success:
+Let’s explore the various misconceptions about success:

-But the truth is: success begins from who you are.
+But the truth is: that success begins with who you are.
 Remember, when you are yourself, you are an original-the best the world has ever known.
 But when you become like another, your value depreciates.
 You become an imitation which leads to limitation.

-Wealth and possessions is fleeting but enduring success are designed to outlive you.
+Wealth and possessions are fleeting but enduring success is designed to outlive you.
 Possessions are a temporal fix that does not fit into the reality of enduring success.

 King Solomon reveals, “Whoever loves money never has money enough, whoever loves wealth is never satisfied with his income”.

 We were designed to love people and use our money and our wealth to be a blessing to people rather than loving money and using people to get things.